 Cooper also hosts Wood Badge courses, and is a popular destination for guest group rentals during summer months, especially organizations wishing to hold week-long summer camps.

 Located near Willamina, Oregon, and 90 minutes southwest of Portland, Camp Cooper is open for weekend camping September through June depending on current snow level.
-Reservations and tour permits are required.
+Reservations are required.
 Camp boasts a delightful self-guided nature trail, waterfall, wild berries, and fishing on Lake Hurl.
 Camp Cooper is an ideal camp for troops wishing to enjoy the back country.
 A resident camp ranger and campmaster crew are on site each weekend.
 Drinking water is available from one central location, October 1 to June 1.
 Chains are required on your vehicle from November 15 to April 1.

 Non Summer Reservations